pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The encoding space is highly restricted due to the small number of free bits available in the OpenPGP packet framing.

 Packet Tag 16 was initially intended as a "comment" packet but was never used, and is not encodable in Legacy packet framing.
-We therefore reserve it to indicate that the actual packet type is encdoded in the two octets following the length field.
+We therefore reserve it as a placeholder to indicate that the actual packet type is encoded in the two octets following the length field.

 The OpenPGP packet type encoding continues to represent code points 0..63 as usual.
 Two-octet encoding is used to represent code points 64..65535, and MUST NOT be used to represent code points 0..63.